Last updated: 9th Sept 2025

 The advantages of employee advocacy for businesses are clear: increased brand visibility, attracting top talent, spending less on social media advertising… and a whole lot more.

-The benefits of employee advocacy for the employees themselves may not be as obvious at first, BUT…
+The benefits of employee advocacy for employees themselves may not be immediately apparent, but participating colleagues will see real perks.

 So, if you’re not quite sure why your employees would want to share company content, or you’re struggling to motivate your team to get involved, you’re in the right place.

-Here I’ll outline the key reasons an employee would want to share professional content on social media, revealing why it has a positive impact on their career journey and day-to-day working life.
+I’ll outline the key reasons an employee would want to share content on social media, revealing why it has a positive impact on their career journey and benefits their day-to-day working life.

 Employee Advocacy: What’s In It For The Employees?